 Large pharmaceutical and diagnostic companies are involved in this original programme since its creation.
 Their ambitious challenge is to ensure a public-private partnership within oncology innovation and to highlight French research excellence in this area.

-Fourteen international major groups (Amgen, AstraZeneca, Boehringer-Ingelheim, Bristol-Myers Squibb, Celgene, Genomic Health, GlaxoSmithKline, Janssen, Nanostring Technologies, Novartis, Pfizer, Pierre Fabre, Roche, Sanofi) are now part of the MATWIN adventure and are actively involved in the programme.
+Fifteen international major groups (Amgen, AstraZeneca, Boehringer-Ingelheim, Bristol-Myers Squibb, Celgene, Genomic Health, Gilead, GlaxoSmithKline, Janssen, Nanostring Technologies, Novartis, Pfizer, Pierre Fabre, Roche, Sanofi) are now part of the MATWIN adventure and are actively involved in the programme.
 Thanks to their support, MATWIN offers them access to a national showcase of oncology R&D in France.

 A partners Club gathering french representatives of MATWIN’s industrial partners meets once a year to :